headslash/Frankenduck/Sale_pricing.md

 # Working product/Sale

+NOTICE: I'm currently NOT selling the kit due to the silicon shortage and a redesing of the pcb I'm making.
+The pcb design is for easier manufacturing and more personal modification on the up and down keys.
+This version is made in KICAD and the files for that will be made available when finished.

 This keyboard now works flawlessly in its V1.1 form and the Visuals work out as I intended.

 And with that I'm gonna sell some on them to get some of the investment cost out of it.